PolyglotExperiment/.github/profile/README.md

 To address this question, we'll look at a common point that will act as a key between the bases.
 In line to the DDD methodology (Domain Driven Design), the primary entity is **User**, whereas **Visit** is a value object.
 In the example provided, the **Visit** **client field** has the value from the **User** **login field**.
 Using these fields, we can establish a correlation.

 #### C1.1) Conventional Approach
-The **conventional approach** to addressing the highlighted issue is to create a method in the controller class and use the two DAOs independently as demonstrated below:
+The **conventional approach** to addressing the highlighted issue is to create a method in the controller class and use the two DAOs independently as demonstrated below <sup>_(attention to the code comments)_</sup>:

 ``` Java
 private static UserDAO userDAO;